tiskw/random-fourier-features/README.md

-Random Fourier Features
+# Random Fourier Features
-====

-Python module of Random Fourier Features (RFF) for regression, support vector classification [1] and gaussian process.
+Python module of Random Fourier Features (RFF) for regression, support vector classification [1], and Gaussian process.
 Features of this RFF module are:

-* interfaces of the module is quite close to the scikit-learn,
+* interfaces of the module are quite close to the scikit-learn,
-* module for Support Vector Classification provides GPU inference,
+* module for support vector classification provides CPU training and inference, and GPU inference,
-* module for Gaussian Process provides GPU train and inference.
+* module for the Gaussian process provides CPU/GPU training and inference.

 Now, this module only supports

-* regression (`PyRFF.RFFRegression`)
+* regression (`PyRFF.RFFRegression`),
-* support vector classification (`PyRFF.RFFSVC`, `PyRFF_GPU.RFFSVC_GPU`),
+* support vector classification (`PyRFF.RFFSVC`, `PyRFF_GPU.RFFSVC`),
-* gaussian process (`PyRFF.GaussianProcessRegression`, `PyRFF.GaussianProcessClassifire`, `PyRFF.GaussianProcessClassifier_GPU`)
+* Gaussian process (`PyRFF.RFFGPR`, `PyRFF.RFFGPC`, `PyRFF_GPU.RFFGPC`).

-however, I will provide other functions soon.
+RFF can be applicable for many other machine learning algorithms, however, I will provide other functions soon.

 ## Requirement